 Yes.
 You can place a hold through our catalog using your library card and PIN.
-Please note that hotspots can only be picked up and returned to the Jones Library and branches.
+Please note that hotspots can only be picked up and returned to the Jones Library and the Munson Memorial Library.

 Wi-Fi hotspots check out for 14 days and there are no renewals.
 If a hotspot isn’t returned by its due date, the wireless service to the hotspot will be remotely turned off.

-We expect our hotspots to be popular, so we ask that you please return it by its due date.
+Our hotspots are very popular, so we ask that you please return it by its due date.

 No. Wi-Fi hotspots are not renewable.
 But you may place a hold on another hotspot.